-I rode one RT, the Maroon colored one, and sold the other (green, ugggh).
-It was during this period of time that Oak and I had most of our longest conversations, and I had expanded my BMW business.
+I rode one RT, the Maroon colored one, and sold the other for nearly as much as BOTH had cost ME.
+It was during this period of time that Oak and I had most of our longest conversations, and I had expanded my own BMW business.
 I helped Oak get gray hair with my phone conversations (no E-mail back then).
 Oak and I had already become pretty good friends.

-Jerry thought THAT was a great idea, and so planned.
+Jerry thought THAT was a great idea, and so it was all planned.
 Jerry was back in the U.S. earlier than he had originally planned.
 Yes I had him as a houseguest for a few days, before the proposed tour to the East, planning to ride side by side, going east on Highway 80, towards, we hoped, Escanaba.
 Another longish story, best left UNSAID, here.